ruby/www.ruby-lang.org/en/about/index.md

 community pushed discussion from one central list into many smaller groups.

-The TIOBE index, which measures the growth of programming languages, ranks Ruby as #9 among programming languages worldwide.
+The [TIOBE index][6], which measures the growth of programming languages, ranks Ruby as #9 among programming languages worldwide.
 Much of the growth is attributed to the popularity of software written in Ruby, particularly the Ruby on Rails web framework<sup>[2](#fn2)</sup>.